2ndSightLab/ai-tracker/fixed.md

 🟡 The action file is still not being pulled dynamically per resource; need to set action to take dyaniacli in menus project like action-resrouce

+🟡 Test and fix deploy each resource, then verify, then delete

 🟡 Need a menu to list all actions for a resource and allow user to choose one.

-🟡 Test and fix each deployment step, fixing per account issues as arise, maybe convert lambdas to scripts in some cases > these will become jobs later...

 🟡 Add dependencies > KMS key before S3 encrytpion, e.g. as needed